michaellennox/bookmark_manager/README.md

 As a system maintainer
 So that I don't have to deal with lots of incorrect user passwords I would like to ensure users confirm their passwords on sign up

+As a user
+So that I can have instant feedback on a failed signup I would like an error message to appear if I enter incorrect details
 ```